MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

    - **Email address**

-3. To grant Full Access or Send As permissions, click **Add**, and then select the users you want to grant permissions to.
+3. To grant Full Access or Send As permissions, select **Add**, and then select the users you want to grant permissions to.
 You can use the CTRL key to select multiple users.

    > [!NOTE]
    > The Full Access permission allows a user to open the mailbox as well as create and modify items in it.
 The Send As permission allows anyone other than the mailbox owner to send email from this shared mailbox.
 Both permissions are required for successful shared mailbox operation.

-4. Click **Save** to save your changes and create the shared mailbox.
+4. Select **Save** to save your changes and create the shared mailbox.

 ### Use the EAC to edit shared mailbox delegation

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">Exchange admin center</a> > **Recipients** \> **Shared** \> **Edit**.

-2. Click **Mailbox delegation**.
+2. Select **Mailbox delegation**.

-3. To grant or remove Full Access and Send As permissions, click **Add** or **Remove** and then select the users you want to grant permissions to.
+3. To grant or remove Full Access and Send As permissions, select **Add** or **Remove** and then select the users you want to grant permissions to.

     > [!NOTE]
     > The Full Access permission allows a user to open the mailbox as well as create and modify items in it.
 The Send As permission allows anyone other than the mailbox owner to send email from this shared mailbox.
 Both permissions are required for successful shared mailbox operation.

-4. Click **Save** to save your changes.
+4. Select **Save** to save your changes.

 ### Which permissions should you use?